 Now medically retired, Chad’s two children are his whole world.
 He enjoys supporting his son Logan’s baseball team, and loves watching the players learn the game and work together.
-He wishes he could do more for his children and spend more time with them, but his current living environment makes it difficult.
-Since Chad’s home is not wheelchair accessible, keeping up with his toddler daughter, Lydia, gets exhausting.
-When he is active and busy, he tends to push his physical limits, requiring him to spend days recovering.
-Because of this, Chad will often turn down social opportunities.
-He says receiving a specially adapted custom Homes For Our Troops home will change his mindset.
-“Being in a home where I won’t have daily limitations, I will almost be able to forget how injured I am.
-There has always been something that is out of reach or impossible for me to do in every home I have lived in after my injury.”
+His previous living environment prevented Chad from spending time with his children.
+Since Chad’s home was not wheelchair accessible, keeping up with his daughter, Lydia, was exhausting.
+When he was active and busy, he tended to push his physical limits, requiring him to spend days recovering.
+Because of this, Chad would often turn down social opportunities.
+He says his specially adapted custom Homes For Our Troops home changed his mindset.
+“Being in a home where I don’t have daily limitations, I am almost able to forget how injured I am.
+There was always something that was out of reach or impossible for me to do in every other home I have lived in after my injury.”

-The financial freedom of a donated home will give Chad the foundation to pursue school and a career.
+The financial freedom of a donated home gives Chad the foundation to pursue school and a career.
 He plans to go to school for gunsmithing or sustainable agriculture.

 Originally from Arkansas, Chad chose to build his home in Florida.

 Chad wants HFOT’s donors and sponsors to know they are truly making a difference in the lives of injured Veterans.
 “There are a lot of people out there who will talk about it, but never do anything.
 Thank you very much for stepping up to the plate and making something good happen.
 This would never had happen without your support.”